 Vaccines are very safe.
 It is much safer to get the vaccine than to get meningococcal disease.

 There are three types of vaccines that protect against either one (Men C or Men B) or four (Men A/C/Y/W-135) sub-types of meningococcal bacteria.

-The Men-C vaccine is also given to those who have:
+The Men-C vaccine is also provided free to people:

-The vaccine is also recommended, but not provided free, for the following people:
+The vaccine is recommended, but not provided free to:

 The vaccine is usually given as 1 dose or shot.
 Sometimes, a second dose may be necessary.
 Your health care provider can provide you with this information.

 People who are not eligible for a free vaccine but want to be protected against meningococcal A, C, Y and W-135 strains of the disease can purchase the quadrivalent vaccine at most travel clinics and pharmacies.

 For more information about the vaccine, including the benefits, possible reactions after the vaccine and who should not get the vaccine, see the HealthLinkBC File: Meningococcal Quadrivalent Vaccines.

 The Men-B vaccine protects against infection by one of the most common types of meningococcal bacteria, type B. This vaccine is not part of the publicly funded routine schedule of immunizations in BC.

 In BC, the Men-B vaccine is provided free to those 2 months to 55 years of age who have been in close contact with a case of meningococcal B disease.